ViBlog/shorten-cold-start/shorten-cold-start_dive-into-the-code.md

     - fix UnitTests

 _________________________________________________
 part 2 : Dive into the code
+*** Add disclaimer, not working in this project and only focusing in improving it's performance on personal side project***

 # Dive into the code
 ## Application onCreate